Edinburgh is set up brilliantly for visitors, so you won’t struggle to find lovely places to explore, eat and drink. Here are a few of our favourites.

 Somewhat oddly located at the front of the St. James Quarter shopping center, but a great spot in New Town for SouthEast Asian cuisine.
 Perfect for a quick lunch or dinner, or for groups to share small plates and drinks over an evening.

 A grand Victorian bar and seafood restaurant, this historic spot is beautifully tiled and lovely to visit day or night.
-Check out the upstairs bars for something more cosy.
+Check out the nearby VooDoo Rooms as well!

 West End restaurant in a former bank, with fantastic modern European dishes and warm contemporary décor.